VigneshwaranK08/PSWD/README.md

-# 🔐  PSWD - A Simple CLI Password
+# 🔐  PSWD - A Simple CLI Password Manager

 PSWD is a lightweight **command-line password manager** written in Python (Based on Linux Filesystem).
 It allows you to **add, unlock, get, reset, and list** your stored credentials, all with session-based security.